CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 **Input Variables** – input variables that you can use as input parameters for rules.
 By default, as a BARCODE input variable, it puts the whole text read from a barcode.

 **Internal Variables** – variables you can use as input and output parameters for rules.
 Temporary variables.
+You can use BusinessObject value by inserting '#' before the variable name

 **Output Variables** – you can use them as output parameters for rules.